drylikov/Node_discount/Readme.md

 # Markdown.js

-  node bindings for the C "discount" markdown implementation by David Parsons.
+  Node bindings for the C "discount" markdown implementation by David Parsons.

 ## Installation